- Bad sectors are a common occurrence when using a PC, especially in old machines.

 - Third-party software that can handle bad sectors exists, and they even offer free trials.

-Right from the start you should know that the Windows system can’t always fix bad sectors on a damaged hard drive.
-The OS can indeed detect these sectors and prevent your from placing new data on them.
+Right from the start, you should know that the Windows system can’t always fix bad sectors on a damaged hard drive.
+The OS can detect these sectors and prevent you from placing new data on them.

-As you know, if your hard drive has bad sectors, then the data which is saved there might get lost, if of course you can’t manage to restore it.
+As you know, if your hard drive has bad sectors, the data saved there might get lost if you can’t restore it.

-So, due to the same reason, in the guidelines below I will first show you how to scan your Windows 8 / Windows 8.1 / Windows 10 device in order to check if the hard drive is having bad sectors or not and then I will explain you how to recover these sectors and add data on a new hard drive.
+So, for the same reason, in the guidelines below, I will first show you how to scan your Windows 10 device to check if the hard drive has bad sectors or not, and then we will explain to you how to recover these sectors and add data on a new hard drive.

 1. Scan for bad sectors

-Now, if there are bad sectors detected, remember that Windows can’t fix them.
+The first method to check for bad sectors on Windows 10 is to go through File Explorer or use the CHKDSK command.
+If bad sectors are detected, remember that Windows can’t fix them.
 Here’s what you need to do to solve your problem.

 - Take out your damaged hard drive.

 - Buy a new hard drive and appropriate USB adapters.